marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

     void Delete(TEntity entityToDelete);
 }
 {% endhighlight %}
-Or maybe you saw it's twin brother that have a slighty different variant of `Get` method:
+Or maybe you saw it's twin brother that have a slightly different variant of `Get` method:
 {% highlight csharp %}
 IQueryable<TEntity> GetAll();